Purnima-sai/Cognizant-DN5/DN5-DeepSkilling/Angular/Notes.md

 # Angular - Comprehensive Notes

-## 📌 Overview
+## Overview

 Angular is a comprehensive TypeScript-based framework for building robust, scalable, and maintainable single-page applications (SPAs).
 It provides a complete solution with components, services, routing, forms, and HTTP client for modern web development.
 **Key Point:** Angular enables building enterprise-grade, feature-rich web applications with strong tooling and best practices.
 ---

-## 🎯 Learning Objectives
+## Learning Objectives

 By the end of this module, you will:
-- [ ] Understand Angular architecture and components
-- [ ] Master data binding and directives
+-Understand Angular architecture and components -Master data binding and directives
-- [ ] Implement services and dependency injection
+-Implement services and dependency injection
-- [ ] Build reactive forms with validation
+-Build reactive forms with validation
-- [ ] Implement routing and navigation
+-Implement routing and navigation
-- [ ] Handle HTTP requests
+-Handle HTTP requests
-- [ ] Understand state management basics
+-Understand state management basics
-- [ ] Deploy Angular applications
+-Deploy Angular applications

 ---

-## 📚 Core Concepts Learned
+## Core Concepts Learned

 ### 1. **Components & Templates**